Family Tree

 Died1219 /

-eginning penniless, William Marshal became an important figure, respected by Henry II, Richard I and king John.
-At the age of at least seventy he led forces against Louis VIII of France to assist a nine-year old Henry III retain his throne.
+Beginning penniless, William Marshal became an important figure, respected by Henry II, Richard I and King John.
+At the age of at least seventy he led forces against Louis VIII of France to assist a nine-year old King Henry III retain his throne.

 When William married Isabel de Clare the heiress of the Earl of Pembroke he took the title as well as ownership of Pembroke Castle.
 William started major reconstruction work at the castle in stone.